 The Center for Health Equity at the Indiana Institute on Disability and Community has embarked on an exciting initiative to document highlights of the history of people with disabilities in our state - The Indiana Disability History Project.
 We are using video, audio, and digital technology to record and safeguard memories of movement leaders and pioneers with and without disabilities, such as community activists, family members, professional service providers, and public officials.

 This project is funded by the Indiana Governor's Council for People with Disabilities (GCPD).Visit Indiana Disability History

-Recent Project initiatives include developing new online exhibits and educational products based upon the IDHP’s collection of video-recorded interviews.
-Coming to the site in 2021:
+Recent Project initiatives include new online exhibits and educational products based upon the IDHP’s collection of video-recorded interviews.

 From Segregation to Integration: Oral History About the Education of Children with Disabilities: Four ready-to-use lesson plans about disability history in Indiana for students in grades 4 through 6.

 Educational Video on Indiana Disability History: An online catalog of IDHP video clips, organized by video topic, for use by educators and others doing training on disability topics.